 Following more than four months without a government, Swedish Prime Minister Stefan Löfven won a second term in office.
-After 9 September's election yielded a hung parliament, both the centreleft and centre-right blocs tried and failed to win lawmaker's support.
-Since neither wished to work with the far right, antiimmigration Sweden Democrats (Sweden's third-largest party), both blocs faced a difficult path.
+After September 9's election yielded a hung parliament, both the centerleft and center-right blocs tried and failed to win lawmaker's support.
+Since neither wished to work with the far right, anti-immigration Sweden Democrats (Sweden's third-largest party), both blocs faced a difficult path.

-But on 18 January, Prime Minister Löfven "won" sufficient support from the 349-seat Riksdag.
+But on January 18, Prime Minister Löfven "won" sufficient support from the 349-seat Riksdag.
 Under Swedish law, a prime minister can enter power if a majority of legislators don't oppose.
-Though only 115 MPs voted in favour of Prime Minister Löfven, 77 abstained-primarily those from the Left Party.
-Prime Minister Löfven did have to make big concessions to the centre-right's Centre and Liberal parties, including pledges to cut taxes, reform housing law and relax some labour laws.
+Though only 115 MPs voted in favor of Prime Minister Löfven, 77 abstained primarily those from the Left Party.
+Prime Minister Löfven did have to make big concessions to the center-right's Center and Liberal parties, including pledges to cut taxes, reform housing law and relax some labor laws.
 Additionally, though the Left Party abstained from the final vote, they threatened to vote against Prime Minister Löfven's government should it attempt to make good on pledged compromises it considers too far to the right.
 The result: a weak minority government that could easily collapse should a member of the fragile coalition, or an abstaining party, voice its opposition.
 Gridlock also persists in Scandinavia.

-xxxii Source: FactSet, as of 22/01/2019.
-MSCI Belgium Index with net dividends and MSCI European Economic and Monetary Union Index with net dividends, USD, 26/04/2010 - 06/12/2011.
+xxxii Source: FactSet, as of 01/22/2019.
+MSCI Belgium Index with net dividends and MSCI European Economic and Monetary Union Index with net dividends, USD, 04/26/2010 - 12/06/2011.